Family driven. Loyal friend. Passionate thinker. Caring listener.

 understanding of the systemic struggles many children and families face.
 She takes

 Kara specializes in providing therapeutic support to children and families with extensive trauma histories, often involved in the child welfare system.
-Through the Giving Children Hope program offered through Manitoba Families in Transition, she has experience in providing therapeutic support to children who are coping with ongoing parental conflict as a result of separation.
+She also has experience in providing therapeutic support to children who are coping with ongoing parental conflict as a result of separation.

-Kara believes that all children and families come to therapy with many strengths that are sometimes overshadowed by hardships.
-Her committed, genuine, caring, honest, and non-judgmental approach guides her work and relationships with children and families.
-Using play, art, games, and conversation, Kara guides children and families work through hardships and relate to their struggles in a different, more empowered way.
+Kara believes that all children and families come to therapy with many strengths that are sometimes overshadowed by their hardships.
+Her committed, genuine, caring, honest, and non-judgmental approach directs her work and relationships with children and families.
+Using play, art, games, and conversation, Kara guides children and families work through their difficulties and relate to their struggles in a different, more empowered way.